mgrainger87/LLMCodingBenchmarkingFramework/migration_guide.md

 - Are the problems described consistently and with enough detail that an LLM can reasonably be expected to provide a correct solution?
 - Can the solutions be graded in a quantitative manner?
 	- This may require developing specific test cases, an ideal solution, or other additional information about the problem.
-(Of course, generative AI is great for this!)
+(Generative AI is great for this!)

+#### Sample LLM prompt

+> I plan to provide the coding problems below to an LLM like yourself.
+For each one, expand on the problem definition so that it provides the following specific information that will enable the LLM to produce a consistent solution: prompt, function signature, example input and output, and a correctness test suite.

 #### Example